ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 Inputs:

-- cli_cfg:     A `ClientConfig` struct.
+- `cli_cfg`:     A `ClientConfig` struct.
-- m:           An integer value corresponding to the number of Privacy Pass tokens to generate.
+- `m`:           An integer value corresponding to the number of Privacy Pass tokens to generate.

 Outputs:

-- client_data: An array of byte arrays.
+- `client_data`: An array of byte arrays.
 This data is kept private until the redemption phase of the protocol.
-- issue_data:  An array of byte arrays, sent in the client's message during the issuance phase.
+- `issue_data`:  An array of byte arrays, sent in the client's message during the issuance phase.
-- gen_data:    An byte array of arbitrary length that corresponds to private data stored by the client, following on from the generation process.
+- `gen_data`:    A byte array of arbitrary length that corresponds to private data stored by the client, following on from the generation process.

 ### PP_Issue

+A function run by the server to issue valid redemption tokens to the client.

 Inputs:

-- srv_cfg:      A `ServerConfig` struct.
+- `srv_cfg`:      A `ServerConfig` struct.
-- client_data:  An array of byte arrays.
+- `client_data`:  An array of byte arrays.

 Outputs:

-- evals: An array of byte arrays.
+- `evals`:        An array of byte arrays.
-- proof: A byte array.
+- `proof`:        A byte array.

-Possible errors:
+Throws:

-- ERR_MAX_EVALS ({{errors}})
+- `ERR_MAX_EVALS` ({{errors}})

 ### PP_Process

 Run by the client when processing the server response in the issuance phase of the protocol.
+The output of this function is an array of `RedemptionToken` objects that are unlinkable from the server's computation in `PP_Issue`.

 Inputs:

-- cli_cfg:  A `ClientConfig` struct.
+- `cli_cfg`:  A `ClientConfig` struct.
-- evals:    An array of byte arrays, received from the server.
+- `evals`:    An array of byte arrays, received from the server.
-- proof:    A byte array, also received from the server.
+- `proof`:    A byte array, also received from the server.
-- gen_data: A byte array of arbitrary length, corresponding to the client's secret data output by PP_Generate.
+- `gen_data`: A byte array of arbitrary length, corresponding to the client's secret data output by `PP_Generate`.

 Outputs:

-- tokens:   An array of byte-encoded `RedemptionToken` structs.
+- `tokens`:   An array of byte-encoded `RedemptionToken` structs.

-Possible errors:
+Throws:

-- ERR_PROOF_VALIDATION ({{errors}})
+- `ERR_PROOF_VALIDATION` ({{errors}})

 ### PP_Redeem